BoseCorp/btc-github-intro/README.md

 ## GitHub
 - Web based git hosting service, been around since 2008
+- New to Bose, only about 1 year of use
 - Free for open source projects
 - octocat - https://octodex.github.com/